-- 8.1 You can raise a concern about the practice of anyone who undertakes work for, or on behalf of, the council, including:
+- 8.1 You can raise a concern about the practice of anyone who undertakes work for, or on behalf of, the Council, including:

-- Employees of the council;
+- Employees of the Council;

-- Contractors:
+- Contractors;

-- Councillors;
+- Councillors:

-- Volunteers; and
+- Volunteers: and

-- · School based staff (not Academies).
+- School Based staff (not Academies).

 - 8.2 School based staff In a school you would normally raise a concern with your direct Line Manager.
 If this is inappropriate then your Head Teacher or Chair of Governors should be contacted, who may involve the nominated Whistleblowing Officer.

-- 8.3 The council has a legal responsibility to deal with any issues raised under the Whistleblowing Policy, regardless of the type of School you work in, be it controlled, aided or foundation.
-If it is not appropriate for a School based Whistleblower to raise a concern with the Head Teacher or Chair of Governors then they should, in the first instance, contact the Head of HR and Organisational Change.
+- 8.3 Medway Council has a legal responsibility to deal with any issues raised under the Whistleblowing Policy, regardless of the type of School you work in, be it controlled, aided or foundation.
+If it is not appropriate for a School based whistleblower to raise a concern with the Head Teacher or Chair of Governors then they should contact the Head of HR Services.

 - 8.4 This Whistleblowing Policy does not relate to Academies.